This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 - Horner’s syndrome, eyelid drooping

 The symptoms of Klumpke’s palsy may be a little different for each child.
 Some experience severe disabilities while for others the symptoms are milder.
 In mild cases, the condition typically resolves with physical therapy in three to six months.

 For more severe cases of nerve damage, surgery may be required.
 A child with serious nerve injuries may never fully recover.
 They may end up with a permanent disability, including paralysis in the affected arm.

 Causes of Klumpke’s Palsy

-In infants, sometimes birth complications can cause a nerve injury resulting in palsy.
-In some cases, these may be genuine accidents, but a doctor or other health professional can also make a mistake or fail to take actions during pregnancy or delivery that lead directly to the damage:
+Sometimes, birth complications can cause a nerve injury resulting in palsy in infants.
+In some cases, these may be genuine accidents.
+Still, a doctor or other health professional can also make a mistake or fail to take actions during pregnancy or delivery that lead directly to the damage:

 - Using too much force in delivering the baby